ahmodmusa/developer-plugins-handbook/wordpress-org/plugin-developer-faq/index.md

 - The address of your plugin's SVN repository and trac: `plugins.svn.wordpress.org/boaty-mcboatface` and `plugins.trac.wordpress.org/browser/boaty-mcboatface`
 - Your plugin's text-domain for internationalization functions: `esc_html__('Hello', 'boaty-mcboatface');`

 Once your plugin is approved, this name **cannot** be renamed.
-Please chose wisely.
+Please choose wisely.

 ### Why did I get a different slug than I was told?